DanielMorales9/tfdiv/README.md

 # tfdiv

-The following is a library for Factorization Machines in [TensorFlow](https://www.tensorflow.org/).
+The following is a library for Factorization Machines in [TensorFlow™](https://www.tensorflow.org/).
-The library provides standard *Classifier* and *Regression* modules, that can be extended by defining a custom `loss_function`.
+The library provides standard *Classifier* and *Regression* modules, that can be extended by defining custom `loss_function`.
 It also provides a *Ranking* module for several classifiers.
 We implemented both pointwise and pairwise learning-to-rank, in particular we also provide the